 There will be several restrictions placed on employers who use the JSS.
 Large companies making claims under the scheme will be prevented from making certain payments (such as dividends to shareholders or capital distributions) while the scheme continues.
 Similarly, any employer cannot claim for an employee who is on notice of redundancy or make an employee redundant during a claim period.

-It is expected that a new claims portal will on 8 December, but employers should note that the JSS subsidy will be paid monthly in arrears after the relevant RTI payroll submission for the month.
+It is expected that a new claims portal will open in spring 2021 when the CJRS ceases, but employers should note that the JSS subsidy will be paid monthly in arrears after the relevant RTI payroll submission for the month.
 Therefore, employers will only be able to claim reimbursement after they have made wage payments to employees.
 This is less helpful for an employer’s cash flow than the current CJRS but should help to reduce the likelihood of incorrect claims being made.

 It is expected that HMRC will check JSS claims against RTI records and investigate discrepancies and will record claims made within employee’s personal tax account records (presumably to encourage whistleblowing where fraudulent claims are made).
 HMRC has stated that it may charge 100% penalties where it identifies fraudulent claims and will consider naming and shaming offending employers.